Retro Rocket OS

 INKEY$ Function

-INKEY$ consumes input from the keyboard buffer.
-If multiple keys have been pressed between this call and the last call to INKEY$ (or an INPUT statement), it will take multiple calls to retrieve them all.
+• When INKEY$ consumes input from the keyboard buffer by using an empty parameter, if multiple keys have been pressed between this call and the last call to INKEY$ (or an INPUT statement), it will take multiple calls to retrieve them all.

 Extended keys